CAPLTER/capeml/README.md

 2.  description = a description of the data object (required)
 3.  dateRangeField = (optional) The quoted name of the data entity field that is a date field that would reflect the start and end dates of the data reflected in the data entity.
+The date must be of the format %Y-%m-%d.
 4.  baseURL = (optional) The base path of the web-accessible location of the data file; the name of the resulting file will be passed to the base path to generate a web-resolvable file path.